thymidin/Clevo-NL4x_5xCU-Hackintosh/README.md

   - Recompiled from source using latest XCode
   - Also works using VoodooBattery and FakeSMC, not used currently as the old ACPIBatteryManager.kext works just fine.
 - The **SD-Card reader** doesn't work with the RealtekCardReader.kext made by [0xFirewolf](https://github.com/0xFirewolf).
 It works with [Sinetek-rtsx](https://github.com/cholonam/Sinetek-rtsx) made by [cholonam](https://github.com/cholonam).
 Opened an issue about that I hope 0xFirewolf finds a solution to make it work.
-- **Currently trying to fix S3 sleep and hibernation :** sometimes fail to wake.
-I don't know if it is caused by the NVMe upgrade, the HDMI fix or something else.
+- ~~**Currently trying to fix S3 sleep and hibernation :** sometimes fail to wake.
+I don't know if it is caused by the NVMe upgrade, the HDMI fix or something else.~~ S3 Sleep and hibernation working after NVMe change.

 Everything else works well